Summary

 }

-For this input datatype, you'll have to provide the name of the repository and the name you want to give to the new ingest token.
+For the input, you'll have to provide the name of the repository and the name you want to give to the new ingest token.
 The table below provides more information about this and other input parameters:

 ParameterTypeRequiredDefaultStabilityDescription